 There are many strategies and resources available to help nurseries provide this support.
 Offering the family an independent tour of the centre and a meeting with the carers prior to attending, is a wonderful way to help build their confidence before they begin.
 The child recognises the centre as a safe place and feels less anxious about the parents leaving.

-Below are some support strategies used widely for autistic children, keeping in mind that every child is different.
+Below are some support strategies used widely for children with autism, keeping in mind that every child is different.
 Varying sensory thresholds and communication skills mean these strategies need to be tailored to each individual, but provide amazing support with the right dedication.

-Every autistic child struggles with social interaction, finding it hard to process verbal information, especially in active, strange environments and with heightened emotions.
+Every child with autism struggles with social interaction, finding it hard to process verbal information, especially in active, strange environments and with heightened emotions.